Books Set in Eastern Europe & Russia

 This historical fiction novel is based on the true story of Lyudmila (Mila) Pavlichenko, a Ukrainian sniper who fought against the Nazis during WWII.
 The novel follows Mila’s journey from a young woman studying history in Kyiv to a decorated war hero known as “Lady Death.”

-In the late 1930s, Mila is a 24-year-old student and library worker living in Kyiv.
+In the late 1930s, Mila was a 24-year-old student and library worker living in Kyiv.
 She is intelligent, independent, and fiercely patriotic.
 When the Nazis invaded the Soviet Union in 1941, she joined the Red Army.
 Mila quickly proves to be a natural sniper.

 This novel is told in two timelines – the first being Mila’s time on the battlefield.
-The second timeline follows Mila’s press tour in Washington DC.
+The second timeline follows Mila’s press tour in Washington, DC.

 When news of her 300th kill makes her a national hero, she is sent to the United States on a 1942 goodwill tour.
 In the US, she pleads for the US to send weapons and troops to Europe to help stop the Germans.
 She also forms an unexpected friendship with First Lady Eleanor Roosevelt.